PAC-PAC/readme-jp/artificial_intelligence/ai.md

 This lifecycle is directly related to the following section that explains how to solve technical challenges.

-# ML AI team skill map
+# MonstarLab AI skill map

 At MonstarLab, we are currently seeing an increase in the requests for AI projects as they impact on every industry and business.
 In this context, AI capable engineers will play an important role for developing MonstarLab digital transformations activities.

 Based on skills, demonstrated capacities in previous projects and the official MonstarLab consulting & specialist skills ladder, employees will be given a ranking.
-The specialist skill ladder at MonstarLab can be seen in following.
+The consulting skill ladder at MonstarLab can be seen in following.

 |              | Business                                             | Data                                                                          | ML Ops                                             | CV                                                                                                       | ML                                                                                                                                                                                                            | DL                                                         | NLP                                                                         | Other                                                                                                                 |
 |--------------|------------------------------------------------------|-------------------------------------------------------------------------------|----------------------------------------------------|----------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------|-----------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|